 - Reaction score

-I've been wondering this for quite awhile lately.
+I've been wondering this for quite a while lately.
 How is smoking viewed in Japan?
-I was browsing http://www.japantoday.com/e/?content=popvox&id=270 and it seems that in Japan, children/teens aren't taught the harmful effects of smoking and tobacco as well as they are in America.
-If you view the first comment made by Hoshio Koizumi he states, "I don't think underage drinking is a problem.
-However, I don't think we should smoke until we're over 20 since smoking is harmful for younger people."
-Smoking isn't just bad for younger people, it's bad for everyone.
+I was browsing http://www.japantoday.com/e/?content=popvox&id=270, and it seems that in Japan, children/teens aren't taught the harmful effects of smoking and tobacco as well as they are in America.
+If you view the first comment made by Hoshio Koizumi, he states, "I don't think underage drinking is a problem.
+However, I don't think we should smoke until we're over 20 since smoking is harmful to younger people."
+Smoking isn't just bad for younger people.
+It isn't nice for everyone.
 Asuka Okamoto claims, "I don't want to see any regulations because I have been smoking and drinking since I was a teenager.
 My friends actually got me started on drink and tobacco.
-I had no trouble at all buying them from vending machines and even convenience stores.
-Shop assistants never asked me once if I was under age.
-I can see the point of view of those who wish to check the age of the person buying alcohol or cigarettes but it will definitely bother adults as well."
-This gives the impression that in Japan, laws about underage smoking are easly ignored and offenders aren't punished severely enough.
+I had no trouble at all, buying them from vending machines and even convenience stores.
+Shop assistants never asked me once if I was underage.
+I can see the point of view of those who wish to check the age of the person buying alcohol or cigarettes, but it will definitely bother adults as well."
+This gives the impression that in Japan, laws about underage smoking are easily ignored, and offenders aren't punished severely enough.
 Are there any anti-smoking campaigns out there?
 This looks to be a serious problem in Japan that something needs to be done about.